Diploma of Audio Production

 To complement your technical skills, you will graduate with employability skills, introductory project management skills, and scholarly techniques for higher education.

-Upon completion, you will be eligible for up to 80 credit points towards either the Bachelor of Audio.
+Upon completion, you will be eligible for up to 80 credit points towards the Bachelor of Audio.

 Career Outcomes